WilliamWoha/csjournal/docs/source/Semester1/PF/Topic20.rst

 | This one's simple.
 Incredibly simple.
 |
 | It's just WHILE but written in a different way.
-It's also the first (and possibly onle) situation where you'd use a semicolon with some kind of Selection or Loop structure.
+It's also the first (and possibly only) situation where you'd use a semicolon with some kind of Selection or Loop structure.
 |
 .. code-block:: c++
    :linenos: